By the end of this section, you will be able to:

 Problems of Long-Term Planning

 Inflation can make long-term planning difficult.
 In discussing unintended redistributions, we considered the case of someone trying to plan for retirement with a pension that is fixed in nominal terms and a high rate of inflation.
-Similar problems arise for all people trying to save for retirement, because they must consider what their money will really buy several decades in the future when the rate of future inflation cannot be known with certainty.
+Similar problems arise for all people trying to save for retirement, because they must consider what their money will really buy several decades in the future when we cannot know the rate of future inflation.

 Any Benefits of Inflation?

 Although the economic effects of inflation are primarily negative, two countervailing points are worth noting.
 First, the impact of inflation will differ considerably according to whether it is creeping up slowly at 0% to 2% per year, galloping along at 10% to 20% per year, or racing to the point of hyperinflation at, say, 40% per month.
 Hyperinflation can rip an economy and a society apart.
 An annual inflation rate of 2%, 3%, or 4%, however, is a long way from a national crisis.
 Low inflation is also better than deflation which occurs with severe recessions.

 Second, economists sometimes argue that moderate inflation may help the economy by making wages in labor markets more flexible.
 The discussion in Unemployment pointed out that wages tend to be sticky in their downward movements and that unemployment can result.
 A little inflation could nibble away at real wages, and thus help real wages to decline if necessary.
 In this way, even if a moderate or high rate of inflation may act as sand in the gears of the economy, perhaps a low rate of inflation serves as oil for the gears of the labor market.
 This argument is controversial.
 A full analysis would have to account for all the effects of inflation.
 It does, however, offer another reason to believe that, all things considered, very low rates of inflation may not be especially harmful.